Civic Affairs Committee – Procedure for Local Hearings

 - If the Panel decides that the Councillor has failed to comply with the Code of Conduct, it will consider any verbal or written representations from the Investigator, the Monitoring Officer, and the Councillor as to:

-- whether or not the Panel should impose a sanction and/or recommend to Council that a sanction be imposed; and
+- whether the Panel should impose a sanction and/or recommend to Council that a sanction be imposed; and

 - what form of sanction(s) is/are appropriate.

 - any mitigation the Councillor wishes the Sub Committee to take into account

 - The Panel and the Independent Person will retire to consider these representations in private accompanied only by the clerk [and legal advisor if required] and decide whether to impose/recommend the imposition of sanctions on the Councillor and, if so, what type of sanction(s).

 - The Panel will also consider whether it should make any recommendations with a view to promoting high standards of conduct among members of the relevant authority.

 - The Panel will announce its decision in public at the conclusion of the hearing and will issue a full written decision including reasons within 10 working days of the hearing.

 - A written report of the hearing and decision, with reasons, will be prepared, usually within 10 working days.
 A copy will be sent to all those present at the hearing and to the Clerk of the parish council if the complaint was about a parish councillor.
 The written report will be available for public inspection.

 - That the councillor did not fail to comply with the Code of Conduct;